babel/website/docs/faq.md

 Babel is very flexible in it's usage, it has support for an extensive range of [build systems](/docs/using-babel#build-systems) as well as for the [browser](/docs/usage/browser), [node](/docs/using-babel#node-js) and [more!](/docs/using-babel#misc).

-## What is a transformer?

-A transformer is a module that is ran against your code that transforms it.
-For example, the `arrowFunctions` transformer has the very specific goal of transforming [ES6 Arrow Functions](/docs/learn-es6#arrows) to the equivalent ES3.
-This allows transformers to be disabled and enabled at will which is critical in the current fast paced development environment.

 ## What is a module formatter?